SteinyGurl/apibuilder-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 This pod supports an API Manager web interface (port 8075).

+{{% alert title="Important" color="warning" %}}
+As of Axway API Management v7.7, we recommend running only one API Manager UI pod.
+This pod is not used to process client requests, so using one pod is enough.
+It also simplifies architecture.
+{{% /alert %}}

 To build an API Manager container, you need to provide:

 -   HTTPS certificate.
 This certificate will be used inside the cluster.
 It's possible to use a self-signed certificate.
 However, we recommend reviewing the usage of self-signed certs with your security team.

 -   A license file with the EMT mode set.

 -   A group name.
 It's mandatory because Admin Node Manager needs it to manage gateway.

 -   JDBC library for the selected RDBMS.

 -   A FED file with server settings and policies.
 It is also possible to use policy and environment package files.
 So, you can have one common policy package and several environment packages: one for each deployment environment.

 To deploy you need to provide: